EHB-MCT/portfolio-starter-DiepvensBent/README.md

   - `id` (integer): Unique identifier for the item.
 - **Responses:**
   - 200 OK: Successful deletion of the item.
+  - 400 Bad Request: Invalid ID.
   - 404 Not Found: Item not found.
-  - 400 Bad Request: Invalid ID.
+  - 500 Internal Server Error: Error deleting item.

 ## Development

-The project is currently in development.
+The project has currently finished development.
 Feel free to explore the codebase, provide feedback, or open issues for any questions or improvements.

 ## Questions and Support